 We will include relevant safeguarding topics as part of our Relationships, Health and Sex Education curriculum which is a compulsory part of our curriculum.
-The DfE has published statutory guidance in relation to relationships education.
+The DfE has published statutory guidance on Relationships Education, Relationships and Sex Education (RSE) and Health Education.

 We recognise that we play a crucial role in preventative education and we will create a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
-We have a clear set of values and standards upheld and demonstrated throughout all aspects of school life and underpinned by the school's Behaviour Policy and pastoral support system as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons, is inclusive and developed to be age and stage of development appropriate and is reinforced throughout the whole curriculum.
+We have a clear set of values and standards upheld and demonstrated throughout all aspects of school life and underpinned by the school's Behaviour Policy and pastoral support system as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons, is inclusive and developed to be age and stage of development (especially when considering the needs of children with special educational needs and/or disabilities (SEND)), appropriate and is reinforced throughout the whole curriculum.
 See DfE 'Teaching about relationships, sex and health' guidance.